-COMM 110 Speech (3 semester hours)
+COMM 110 - Speech

 Description: This course builds on the skills acquired in ENGL 105 or ENGL 106.
 The student continues to study the process of effective communication, based on an understanding of purpose and audience using speaking techniques such as enunciation and modulation.
 The student builds an understanding of the basic skills needed to communicate across disciplines.
-Offered each semester, annually.
+Offered Each semester, annually.

-COMM 225 Cinema Studies (2 semester hours)
+COMM 225 - Cinema Studies